UPDATED May 24

 I have been taking this situation very seriously and have studied how the virus is spread.
 I have a number of clients and friends who are medical doctors and a close friend who is a PhD biologist for a pharmaceutical firm.
 I have pestered them all with questions and listened closely to their answers and comments.
 I’ve been making service calls since late April and have not contracted the disease, so I believe that is evidence that my protocols (both professional and personal) are working.

 I’m a bachelor and live alone (I know…sad) so nobody else is potentially bringing the virus into my home.
-I don’t socialize, I grocery shop once every 2 weeks and then only during slow times and only while masked.
+I don’t socialize, I grocery shop infrequently and then only during slow times and only while masked.
+I have not been to a bar or restaurant for over a year (except to pick up take out) and I don’t plan to for some time.

 I’ve trained myself to not touch my eyes, nose or mouth without a disposable tissue.
 I’ve been in remarkably good health for the last 2 years (not even the sniffles) and am playing close attention to any potential symptoms.